MediaArea/MediaConch/Architecture/GlobalArchitecture.md

 ## Common to all elements

-All elements can be installed on the same server or on different servers, depending of the expected workload.
+All elements can be installed on the same server or on different servers, depending on the expected workload.

 ## Core